Skip to main content

 git push origin main

-Deliver Custom Tekton Pipelines to the cluster
+Deliver Custom Tekton Pipelines to the Cluster

 To deploy custom pipelines to the cluster, you can use Argo CD, which includes a repository with add-ons.